Carley Uddenberg

-Carley Uddenberg(born 6 July 2000) is a footballer who plays as a defender for the Seneca Sting.
-Born in Canada, she represents the Saint Kitts and Nevis women's national team.
+Carley Uddenberg (born 6 July 2000) is a footballer who plays as a defender for the Simcoe County Rovers in League1 Ontario.
+Born in Canada, she represents Saint Kitts and Nevis at international level.

 Early life

 Uddenberg is a native of Richmond Hill, Ontario in Canada.
 She played youth soccer with Richmond Hill SC, and for the Jean Vanier CSS high school soccer team.

 College career

 For college, she began attending Seneca College, playing for the women's soccer team in 2018.
 She serves as co-captain for the team.
 She scored her first goals on September 16, 2018, scoring twice in a 9-0 victory over Fleming College.
+In 2023, she was named to the OCAA Championship All-Star Team.

+Club career

+In 2023, she began playing with the Simcoe County Rovers in League1 Ontario.

 International career

 Uddenberg was a member of the Saint Kitts and Nevis under-20 national team in 2018.
 She has also appeared for the Saint Kitts and Nevis senior national team, including in the 2020 CONCACAF Women's Olympic Qualifying Championship on 1 February 2020 against Mexico.
-She came on as a substitute in the 82nd minute for Brittney Lawrence, with the match finishing as a 0–6 loss.
+She came on as a substitute in the 82nd minute for Brittney Lawrence, with the match finishing as a 6–0 loss.